-The second man was the tallest and thinnest man in the whole Forest and was nick-named the Long-legged Lounger, and Peter Munk envied him his extraordinarv impudence, for he would flatly contradict the most important personages, and no matter how crowded the inn might be he would take up four times as much room as the fattest men; he would plant his elbows on the table, or stretch his long legs upon a bench, and no one ventured to expostulate, because he was so immensely rich.
+The second man was the tallest and thinnest man in the whole Forest and was nick-named the Long-legged Lounger, and Peter Munk envied him his extraordinary impudence, for he would flatly contradict the most important personages, and no matter how crowded the inn might be he would take up four times as much room as the fattest men; he would plant his elbows on the table, or a Sunday between the hours of eleven and two. stretch his long legs upon a bench, and no one ventured to expostulate, because he was so immensely rich.

-The third man, however, was young and handsome, and was the best dancer in the district, so that he was known far and wide as the King of the Dancers.
+The third man, however, was young and handsome, and was

+the best dancer in the district, so that he was known far and wide as the King of the Dancers.